Estimating air pollution levels around the world

 Estimating the burden of disease

 The burden of disease due to air pollution or any other risk factor is calculated using estimates of the numbers of deaths and disability-adjusted life-years (DALYs).
 The numbers of deaths attributable to air pollution in a given year includes deaths that have likely occurred months or even years earlier than might be expected in the absence of air pollution (as in the case of a child dying from a lower-respiratory infection).
 DALYs provide an overall measure of the loss of healthy life expectancy and are calculated as the sum of the years of life lost from a premature death and the years lived with disability (e.g., shortness of breath) caused by a disease attributable to air pollution (e.g., chronic-obstructive pulmonary disease).

 An important insight gained by using DALYs rather than just the numbers of deaths is that DALYs account for the age at which disease or death occurs.
 For example, air pollution contributes to lower-respiratory infections in children, but the number of deaths from such infections is small relative to the number of air pollution–related deaths from heart disease, a major cause of death in older adults.
 However, because children who die from such infections have lost many more years of healthy life, their burden is appropriately reflected in a larger number of DALYs.

 Age-standardized death rates and DALY rates

-Cohen A, Brauer M, Burnett R, Anderson HR, Frosted J, Estep K, et al. In press.
-The global burden of disease attributable to ambient air pollution: Estimates of current burden and 25 year trends from the GBD 2105 study.
+Cohen AJ, Brauer M, Burnett R, Anderson HR, Frostad J, Estep K, Balakrishnan K, et al. 2017.
+Estimates and 25-year trends of the global burden of disease attributable to ambient air pollution: An analysis of data from the Global Burden of Diseases Study 2015.
+Lancet 389: 1907–1918.